 Turkmenistan started constructing its TAPI section in December 2015 and the construction is expected to take three years.
 Time frame of the Afghan and Pakistani sections’ construction has not been determined yet.

 Note that this boondoggle won’t get completed for at least another 7 years, if ever.
 It was never viable which was why it was so hard to put a deal together.
-In the same way that Iran built its leg of the IPI pipeline during the time of U.S. sanctions, that

 Clinton stood to make millions from TAPI and the U.S. devoted the resources of nearly three administrations to its construction.
 It is one of the main reasons why we cannot leave Afghanistan.
-The costs of the Afghan War are borne on its shoulders as this excerpt from a Wall St. Journal Op-Ed from 2012 makes so clear: (Note this link is to newcentralasia.net now the WSJ, the original 5-year-old article is still behind a paywall)
+The costs of the Afghan War are borne on its shoulders as this excerpt from a Wall St. Journal Op-Ed from 2012 makes so clear: (Note this link is to newcentralasia.net not the WSJ, the original 5-year-old article is still behind a paywall)

 Washington cannot wait another five years for further action on TAPI.
 After the U.S. military withdrawal next year, the government of Afghanistan will have few legitimate income streams.
 TAPI can provide Kabul with hundreds of millions of dollars annually and create an estimated 50,000 jobs for Afghans.
 It will do so in a way that gives three of the key states in the region—Pakistan, India and Iran—a strategic interest in Afghanistan’s success.
 Progress on TAPI will also jump-start many of the other trans-Afghan transport projects—including roads and railroads—that are at the heart of America’s “New Silk Road Strategy” for the Afghan economy.